Vivek-GIT-Code/AWS-Cloud-Projects/README.md

 ## Table of Contents
  - [Methodology](#methodology)

-### Data Analytical Question Formulation
- - Delved into the data for 2022 and 2023 to

 ### Data Discovery
 - Focussed on the procedure ‘Awarded Contracts’ in the Government and Finance department for the city of Vancouver.